SOCI 1301

 Communication Policy

 2. This syllabus contains very specific instructions on how to complete and how to submit every assignment.
 The chart in the Course Schedule section below shows all assignments and their due dates.
 The unit pages give the details on how to complete and submit the assignments.
 Please do not assume you already know what to do.
 If you ignore the syllabus instructions you run the risk of performing poorly in your course.
 Your syllabus isn't window dressing for your course.
 It is a serious document covering important policies and requirements.
-Students who do not bother reading the course requirements & policies cannot suddenly feign ignorance of elements affecting their course grade at the end of the semester.
-I'm warning you in advance that “I shouldn’t be penalized just because I didn’t follow some stupid instructions” or “I didn’t see those requirements" are not acceptable excuses.

-a. assignments in attached files
+1. assignments in attached files

-b. assignments in forwarded emails
+2. assignments in forwarded emails

-c. assignments in reply emails
+3. assignments in reply emails

-d. faxed assignments
+4. faxed assignments

-e. mailed assignments
+5. mailed assignments

-f. several assignments in one email
+6. several assignments in one email

 Academic Integrity Policy